angular-schule/website-articles/blog/2024-11-linked-signal/README.md

 ### Nested State Management

 Suppose you have nested data such as book properties (`title` and `rating`), and we want these fields to reset when a different `book` is selected.
-Here’s how we could manage this with a Linked Signal:
+Here's how we could manage this with a Linked Signal:

 ```typescript
 import { Component, computed, input, linkedSignal } from '@angular/core';